azdrenymeri/verman/README.md

 # Verman

-A lightweight version manager for Windows, born out of necessity.
+A lightweight version manager for Windows, born out of personal necessity.

-I spend most of my time in the JVM ecosystem on Windows, and I got tired of manually juggling Java versions, Scala installations, and build tools.
-SDKMAN is great, but it doesn't play well with Windows.
-So I built something that does.
+A tool to manage JVM languages and the build tools that come with them.

 ## Supported Tools